CICS110/CICS110.github.io/main/lectures/16_CSV_Files/Jared/index.md

 Why cut of the header?
 Because it is annoying one-off row to deal with.
 Why keep the header?
 Because it contains useful information about what the file means/represents.
-There are arguments both ways.
+There are arguments both ways, life is full of trade-offs.

 ## Direct CSV Handling (Lists of Lists)

-We'll look at unpacking, manipulating, and re-packaging a CSV both will only the machinery we already have (basic I/O and string methods) and with machinery provided by the `csv` module.
+We'll look at unpacking, manipulating, and re-packaging a CSV both with only the machinery we already have (basic I/O and string methods) and with machinery provided by the `csv` module.

-For both of these, we will be starting with the file `elements.csv` with the following contents:
+For both of these, we will be starting with the file `elements.csv` with the following contents (no header row for simplicity):

 ```csv
 Hydrogen,H,1.00784